 Small Business Health Care Tax Credit Questions and Answers: Who Gets the Tax Credit

-Q. Who is eligible?
+Q1.
+Who is eligible?

-Q. Can a tax-exempt organization be eligible?
+Q2.
+Can a tax-exempt organization be eligible?

-A. Yes.
+A2.
+Yes.
 A tax-exempt organization described in section 501(c) of the Internal Revenue Code (Code) and exempt from tax under section 501(a) of the Code that otherwise meets the definition of an eligible small employer may qualify for the credit.
 The credit is refundable for tax-exempt employers but is limited to the amount of the tax-exempt employer’s payroll taxes withheld during the calendar year in which the taxable year begins.
 See the “What is the maximum credit for a tax-exempt qualified employer?” question on the Calculating the Credit page.

-Q. How does the credit change in 2014?
+Q3.
+How does the credit change in 2014?

-- Employers must enroll in a QHP through their designated SHOP Marketplace (or through a direct enrollment process if available).
+- Employers generally must enroll in a QHP through their designated SHOP Marketplace (or through a direct enrollment process if available).

 - An employer must contribute a uniform percentage of premiums (at least 50%) on behalf of each employee enrolled in a QHP offered by the small employer through a SHOP Marketplace.

-- An employer may claim the credit for two-consecutive taxable years, beginning with the first taxable year in or after 2014 in which the eligible small employer attaches a Form 8941, Credit for Small Employer Health Insurance Premiums, to its income tax return, or in the case of a tax-exempt eligible small employer, attaches a Form 8941 to the Form 990-T, Exempt Organization Business Income Tax Return.
+- An employer may claim the credit for no more than two-consecutive taxable years, beginning with the first taxable year in or after 2014 in which the eligible small employer attaches a Form 8941, Credit for Small Employer Health Insurance Premiums, to its income tax return, or in the case of a tax-exempt eligible small employer, attaches a Form 8941 to the Form 990-T, Exempt Organization Business Income Tax Return.

 - Cost-of-living adjustments are made to the average annual wage phaseout amounts.
 (The credit is phased out gradually when average annual wages exceed certain amounts.)

-A. Yes.
+A5.
+Yes.
 For the 2014 taxable year, an eligible small employer does not need to switch plans mid-year to comply with the requirement that an employer offer coverage to its employees through a SHOP Marketplace.
-An employer that has a plan year that begins after the start of its taxable year may count premiums paid for the entire 2014 taxable year if (1) the employer begins offering coverage through a SHOP Marketplace on the first day of the 2014 health plan year; and (2) the employer offers coverage during the period before the first day of the 2014 health plan year that would have qualified the employer for the credit under the rules applicable to years before 2014.
+If, as of August 26, 2013, the employer has a plan year that begins after the start of its taxable year, the employer may claim the credit for premiums paid for the entire 2014 taxable year at up to the maximum 50% rate (up to 35% for tax-exempt employers) if (1) the employer begins offering coverage through a SHOP Marketplace on the first day of the plan year; (2) the employer offers coverage during the period before the first day of the plan year that would have qualified the employer for the credit under the rules applicable to years prior to 2014, and (3) the employer begins offering coverage through a SHOP Exchange as of the first day of its plan year that begins in 2014.

 Example: The employer is an eligible small employer and a calendar year taxpayer.
-The employer’s health plan year runs from July 1, 2014 through June 30, 2015.
-The employer offers a QHP to its employees on the SHOP Marketplace on July 1, 2014.
+As of Aug.
+26, 2014, the employer’s health plan year runs from July 1 through June 30.
+The employer offers a QHP to its employees through the SHOP Marketplace on July 1, 2014.
 If, from Jan.
-1, 2014, through June 30, 2014, the employer has been offering coverage to its employees under the rules applicable to years before 2014, then the employer may count premiums paid on behalf of each employee enrolled in coverage for the entire 2014 taxable year, even though the employer did not offer coverage through a SHOP Marketplace for the first six months of 2014.
+1, 2014, through June 30, 2014, the employer has been offering coverage to its employees under the rules applicable to years before 2014, then the employer may claim the credit for premiums paid on behalf of each employee enrolled in coverage for the entire 2014 taxable year at up to the 50% rate (up to 35% for tax-exempt employers), even though the employer did not offer coverage through a SHOP Marketplace for the first six months of 2014.